Mount Sunapee: Hydrology

 The ridgeline of Sunapee Mountain forms the divide between the Merrimack River and Connecticut River watersheds.
 Lake Solitude, a 6 acre body of water, lies just 0.2 mi southeast of the White Ledges summit, at an elevation of 2510 ft.
 The lake flows into Andrew Brook, a tributary of the Warner River in the Merrimack River watershed.
 Farther south along the ridge, the east slopes of the mountain drain via the West Branch of the Warner River into the Warner and Merrimack rivers.

 The northern and western sides of the mountain drain to the Connecticut River.
 Johnson Brook flows down the north slopes of the mountain, entering Lake Sunapee, the outlet of which (the Sugar River) flows west to the Connecticut in Claremont.
 On the western slopes of the mountain, Gunnison Brook, Blood Brook, and Baker Brook flow to the South Branch of the Sugar River.
 The southwestern end of the mountain drains via Cherry Brook into the headwaters of the Ashuelot River, which reaches the Connecticut River near the Massachusetts border.

 Recreation

-Snow skiing and snowboard riding are popular winter activities at Mount Sunapee Resort & Ski Area.
+Skiing and snowboard riding are popular winter activities at Mount Sunapee Resort & Ski Area.
 The ski area lies within Mount Sunapee State Park, but in 1998 the state leased the 968 acre ski area of the park to be operated by Tim and Dianne Mueller, who own Okemo Mountain Resort.
 In 2018 the operations contract was bought by Vail Resorts.